VACUMM/vacumm/doc/sphinx/source/user.dev.rst

     # Go to the root directory of sources
     cd {/path/to/}vacumm/trunk

+    # Update the tree
+    svn up

-    # Make sure the fortran extensions are up-to-date
+    # Make sure the fortran extensions are compilated
     make lib

     # Generate figures of test files